AshmanRoonz/Circumpunct/narcissism_noble_lie.md

 ## Abstract

 We demonstrate that narcissism emerges as a structural consequence of developmental environments organized around Noble Lies.
 The narcissist is not merely someone who uses strawman tactics—the narcissist IS a strawman: the weak version of a person that was permitted to survive when authentic expression was systematically defeated.
-This analysis extends Part VIII (Ethics) of the Circumpunct Framework to developmental psychopathology.
+We show this holds across all apparent counterexamples: whether the child was attacked, inflated, or ignored, the mechanism is the same—response to a false version instead of the real one.

 ---